bensontjohn/pands-project/README.md

 1. Pandas - Open source, easy to use data structures and data analysis tool.
 2. Matplotlib - Plotting library used to embedd plots into applications.

-### The iris dataset is imported using the pandas library.
+### The iris dataset is imported using the pandas library:

     import pandas as pd
     dataset = pd.read_csv('iris.csv')

+### To find the number of rows and columns in the dataset:

+    dataset.shape

 ### To read the first 5 lines of data:

-    dataaset.head()
+    dataset.head()

 ### To read the last 5 lines of data:

     dataset.tail()

-### Below is the histogram of the plots for each measurement.
+### Below is the histogram of the plots for each measurement:

 ![Histogram](https://github.com/bensontjohn/pands-project/blob/master/Histogram.png)